VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 - extraction of posterior summaries
 - writing of output files

-### *NOTE: This script fits both simple models (single predictors) and the full multiple predictor model, and it runs each of them independently for the neoplasia and malignancy responses.*
+#### *This script fits both simple models (single predictors) and the full multiple predictor model, and it runs each of them independently for the neoplasia and malignancy responses.*

 ## Why Multivariate Model Would Not Work Here